Projects funded to support the development of infrastructure to improve the collection and processing of recycled materials.

 Project: Enrich360 Onsite Food Organic Waste Recovery Program

-Description: Installation of 18 food organic dehydration units to restaurants, hospitals and similar facilities to allow waste to be collected and then turned into compost.
+Installing 18 food organic dehydration units to restaurants, hospitals and similar facilities to allow food waste to be collected and turned into compost.

 Project: Upgrade Cardinia Transfer Station